-American Cancer Society revises cancer screening guideline processDecember 13th, 2011 in Cancer /
+American Cancer Society revises cancer screening guideline processDecember 13, 2011 in Medicine & Health / Cancer

 The American Cancer Society has revised its guideline formation process to achieve greater transparency, consistency, and rigor in creating guidance about cancer screening.
 The new methods align with new principles from the Institutes of Medicine (IOM) by creating a single generalist group for writing the guidelines, commissioning systematic evidence reviews, and clearly articulating the benefits, limitations, and harms associated with cancer screening tests.
 The new process is outlined in a Special Communication in the December 14, 2011 issue of the Journal of the American Medical Association.

 The new process stresses transparency, with activities and timelines posted publicly on the American Cancer Society web site.
 To align with the new IOM standards, the ACS process will separate expert input from the writing of the guideline, so an independent writing group will receive appropriate subspecialty expertise while protecting it from the appearance of professional conflict of interest.

 The process will incorporate a systematic evidence review that will use methods consistent with IOM standards, and the guidelines group will grade the strength of its recommendations.
 The guidelines will explicitly describe potential benefits and harms of screening and will articulate any differences between its recommendations and those of other groups and the reasons for those differences.

 The new process will conclude with a formal review that will include opportunities for experts and professional organizations to comment on draft guidelines.
 Finally, the guideline process itself will be reviewed periodically by an independent advisory group to assure clarity, utility, and influence of the guidelines.
 There will be a formal review and rewriting of every ACS cancer screening guideline at least every five years.